misterunix/basicbots/README.md

 ## Building

-To build basicbots, simply call
+To build basicbots, simply call `make` - this will build Linux and Windows binaries.
+The OSX port has not been prepared yet.

 ## basicbots is my first Open Source project.